drakkar-lig/walt-python-packages/doc/walt/doc/md/dev-server.md

 installed on the server, so we know that its code will be updated at the same time.
-Modifying an API call in `cs.py` is also fine because the client verifies that server and client WALT version are the same when connecting to the API.
+Modifying an API call in `cs.py` is also fine because the client verifies that server and client WALT version are the same when connecting to the API (but see the note below about client auto-updates).
 Modifying `ns.py` should be carefully thought because old WALT images embedding `walt-node` code must continue working; similarly, some of the API calls at `vs.py` are useful for VPN nodes already deployed.

+Since WALT v10, the walt command line tool is able to auto-update its python modules when a version mismatch is detected with the server.
+Similarly, an auto-update may occur in case of version mismatch when using the `walt.client.api` object for the first time in a python script.
+This auto-update relies on the entry `get_client_install_wheels()` of the cs.py file, so this entry must not change (or any change should maintain backward compatibility).

 For an example of how to use this RPC endpoint from client code, checkout [`walt help show dev-client`](dev-client.md).